kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/20191125-remove-clusterstatus-from-kubeadm-config.md

 The `LocalAPIEndpoint` is also used in the stacked `etcd` pod manifest for composing the `peer-urls` and the `client-urls`; the latter is used by kubeadm when accessing etcd in an existing cluster, e.g. when doing `join --control-plane`.

 We are going to echo the `client-urls` value into a new annotation named `kubeadm.kubernetes.io/etcd.advertise-client-urls`.
 Once the annotation will be in place, it will be possible to easily retrieve the etcd client urls by querying the `etcd` pods.
+Note: Every `etcd` pod's annotation will list only its own client urls.

 ### Risks and Mitigations